Service-Learning Designation (SL)

 Faculty who are teaching a course with a service-learning component and want the SL designation for their course, should follow this process:

-- Fill out this form (fillable form if you open in Adobe Acrobat)
+- Fill out this form (fillable form if you open in Adobe Acrobat).
+For repeated SL courses fill out this form.

 - Read through the SL Designation Process and Parameters document